By Jeanette S. Brown, MD, and Janis Luft, NP, MSN | July 28, 2006 12:00 am

 Drug therapy.
-There are several different drugs approved for the treatment of overactive bladder, all of which belong to a family called anticholinergics.
-Anticholinergics can block the chemicals that act on bladder nerves, decreasing unwanted bladder contractions.
-Drugs can offer significant relief and are safe, but they have side effects, the most common of which are dry mouth and constipation.
+There are several different drugs approved for the treatment of overactive bladder, such as anticholinergics, beta-3 adrenergic agonists, neuromuscular blockers, and tricyclic antideppresants.
+Anticholinergics can block the chemicals that act on bladder nerves, decreasing unwanted bladder contractions, while beta-3 adrenergic agonists relax the muscles of the bladder, increasing its capacity.
+Drugs can offer significant relief and are safe, but they have side effects, some of the most common of which are dry mouth and constipation.
 It’s often necessary to go through a process of trial and error to determine which drug at what dose offers the best improvement in continence with the fewest or least bothersome side effects.

 FemSoft is a flexible, soft, fluid-filled device that is inserted into the urethra and acts as a temporary plug against urine leakage.
 The user must learn the insertion technique and change the device with each urination or every four to six hours.
 Many users reserve FemSoft for high-impact activities such as running or aerobics.
 It is available by prescription only.